 7. Make a play list of your favorite love songs and put it on a CD (or add it to his/her iPod) for the commute to and from work.

 8. Make a top 10 list of reasons you love him/her.
 Put them in a special box and leave it on the pillow.

 9. Take a ballroom dancing class together, then plan a night on the town with dinner and dancing at least once a month.

 10. Plan a special romantic weekend getaway.
 Make the reservations, pack a suitcase full of sexy under things, and surprise your honey with a trip for two to your favorite inn.
-If you need help setting the stage for a romantic getaway, take a look at what we have planned for guests at the High Pointe Inn.
+If you need help setting the stage for a romantic getaway, take a look at what we have planned for our guests.
 We still have a couple of rooms left for Valentine’s weekend.
 And, if your lucky, I’ll show you the “love box” my husband made for me.